mega-calibrator/DDC-for-CRT/README.md

 some monitors support extra "manufacturer specific" AKA unspecified codes, these will vary by model
 <br/>
-these normally adjust controls found in the OSD menu that are not listed in the DDC specifications
+these codes normally adjust controls found in the OSD menu that are not listed in the DDC specifications

 some monitors support controls not found in the normal OSD menu